shellywanamaker/shellywanamaker.github.io/_posts/2018-03-02-Crab-samples-and-Podcast-Audicty-workshop.md

+---
+layout: post
+title: Crab sample organization and Podcast Audacity Workshop notes
+date: '2018-03-02'
+categories: bairdi
+tags: Podcast
+---
+Today I worked on organization the hemolymph crab data and went to a workshop hosted by UW IT to learn about Audacity for Podcasts.

 ### Crab sample organization

 Today I am still working through organizing the crab sample data to follow individual crabs throughout the project.
 This will be used to help decide the pooling of samples after RNA is extracted.
 I have uploaded a mostly-organized spreadsheet to my Owl folder: [here](http://owl.fish.washington.edu/scaphapoda/grace/Crab-project/20180301-following-crab-samples.xlsx)